kubernetes/kops/docs/aws.md

 ## Prepare local environment

 We're ready to start creating our first cluster!
-Let's first setup a few environment variables to make this process easier.
+Let's first set up a few environment variables to make this process easier.

 ```bash